Factbox: Companies hit by global ransomware attack on June 27

-A global ransomware attack on Tuesday hit computers at Russia's biggest oil company, Ukraine's international airport, global shipping firm A.P.
-Moller-Maersk and the world's biggest advertising agency WPP.
+(Reuters) - A global ransomware attack on Tuesday hit computers at Russia's biggest oil company, Ukraine's international airport, global shipping firm A.P.
+Moller-Maersk (MAERSKb.CO) and the world's biggest advertising agency WPP (WPP.L).

 Following is a list of companies and organizations that have reported being hit by cyber attacks:

-Russia's top oil producer Rosneft said its servers had been hit been a large-scale cyber attack but its oil production was unaffected.
+Russia's top oil producer Rosneft (ROSN.MM) said its servers had been hit been a large-scale cyber attack but its oil production was unaffected.

 Danish shipping giant A.P.
 Moller-Maersk, which handles one out of seven containers shipped globally, said a cyber attack had caused outages at its computer systems across the world.